tomzx/blog.tomrochette.com-content/computer-science-curricula-2013/article.md

 [1] k-means is a clustering algorithm which takes a set of samples and will attempt to construct k groups given the features of these samples.

 ### Reinforcement learning
+#### Exploration vs. exploitation trade-off
+[3] In reinforcement learning, given infinite time, one will want to explore all potential states in order to discover the path with the highest reward.
+However, reinforcement learning often occurs in environments in which there is a limited amount of time to test different possibilities.
+In this case, it often makes more sense to prefer paths that will have proven to be valuable over those that are less valuable, which is what is called exploitation.

 #### Markov decision processes
 [1] A Markov decision process is a tuple $\langle\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma\rangle$ where
 * $\mathcal{S}$: a finite set of states